KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 Module Manager is required for RO to work.

 INSTALL:
-1. Install required mods, updating as necessary
+1. Install required mods, updating as necessary.
+See the Requires list below for installation notes for those mods.
 2. Remove any existing RealismOverhaul or RedAV8R or SFJBRealEngines folder in KSP/GameData/
 3. Unzip this archive to KSP/GameData.
-4. Pick and install an engine configs pack (see below)
 ========================================

 This is a set of ModuleManager tweaks and part rescales for a 100% human-scale KSP.

 Requires:
 Real Solar System (else why use this?)
-Real Fuels v5.2+
+Real Fuels v6.2+
-Stretchy SRB v9+ OR Procedural Parts (or you won't have the right size tanks) Deadly Reentry v4.6+ (for the heatshields)
+Procedural Parts (or you won't have the right size tanks) Deadly Reentry v4.6+ (for the heatshields)
-Ferram Aerospace Research (made by the amazing ferram4) RealChutes v1.1+ (by stupid_chris)
+Ferram Aerospace Research by the amazing ferram4 RealChutes v1.1+ by stupid_chris
-Engine Ignitor (by HoneyFox)
+Engine Ignitor by HoneyFox.
+NOTE: DO NOT extract the included zips of config files; if you already extracted the config files, delete them.
 ModuleRCSFX by ialdabaoth
 Advanced Jet Engine by camlost
-Engine Trhust Controller by HoneyFox (but DELETE the cfg that comes with it) KM_Gimbal.
-If you already have Space Shuttle Engines or Smart Parts, you have this.
+Engine Thrust Controller by HoneyFox.
+NOTE: DELETE the cfg that comes with it.
+KM_Gimbal.
+If you already have Space Shuttle Engines, you have this.
 Otherwise you need it.

 Best with:
 Medieval Nerd's Realistic Tech Progression Lite tech tree (note: requires RftSEngines, not RealEngines)